Sarah Hostetter & Emily Williams

 For more information, visit the website:

-Left: The Birthplace at Truman Medical Center has recently been updated to give our mom’s more comfort and support for their laboring experience!
+Left: The Birthplace at University Health Truman Medical Center has recently been updated to give our mom’s more comfort and support for their laboring experience!
 Check out our new accommodations.
 (Click here)

 Right: Take a tour of University Health 2 and get a glimpse of our new Prenatal Ultrasound offices!
 (Click here)

-Truman Medical Centers is a two-hospital, not-for-profit health system located in Kansas City, Mo.
-Our downtown location, Truman Medical Center-Hospital Hill, is the largest provider of outpatient specialty care in Kansas City, operates the busiest adult emergency department in the city and has one of the top Level 1 trauma centers in the Kansas City metropolitan area.
-Our suburban hospital, Truman Medical Center-Lakewood, is located near Lee’s Summit and provides a range of specialty and outpatient services.
+University Health is a two-hospital, not-for-profit health system located in Kansas City, Mo.
+Our downtown location, University Health Truman Medical Center, is the largest provider of outpatient specialty care in Kansas City, operates the busiest adult emergency department in the city and has one of the top Level 1 trauma centers in the Kansas City metropolitan area.
+Our suburban hospital, University Health Lakewood Medical Center, is located near Lee’s Summit and provides a range of specialty and outpatient services.

 The American College of Cardiology’s NCDR Chest Pain ̶ MI Registry Silver Performance Achievement Award for 2020.
 The award recognizes our commitment and success in implementing a higher standard of care for heart attack patients and signifies that we have reached an aggressive goal of treating these patients to standard levels of care.